Weird-Ghosts/www/content/baby-ghosts/index.md

 your studio during the program (such as a team member leaving or a change in your studio vision)?
 We do our best to practice trauma-informed, wellness-oriented care towards our investees;
-but it's important that you have strong emotional and social resources beyond the program.
+but it would be best if you had strong emotional and social resources beyond the program.

-We are able to accommodate many different learning styles, access needs, and forms of communicating.
-In order to best meet each studio where we’re at, we expect you to be as upfront as possible about your needs so that we can prepare the space for you.
+We can accommodate many learning styles, access needs, and communication forms.
+To best meet each studio where we're at, we expect you to be as upfront as possible about your needs so that we can prepare the space for you.
 (For example, do you prefer written communication to video meetings?
-Do you need visual interaction during meetings in order to focus?)
-Unfortunately we only operate in spoken and written English right now, but we hope to expand this in the future.
+Do you need visual interaction during meetings to focus?)
+Unfortunately, we only operate in spoken and written English, but we hope to expand this.

 #col2